Alone With Glory

 Ties of Blood is an ambitious series which tells the story of the Peninsula, America and Waterloo through the adventures of an extraordinary cast of characters, real and imagined.
 As well as gripping descriptions of battles, sieges and skirmishes, the novels offer a unique insight into the everyday lives and loves of those who found themselves caught up in the struggle - men and women, soldiers and civilians.

 Peter set out on a bold oddyssey which has seen each of the books appearing close to the anniversary of one of the key events it describes, year on year.
-All of the big events of the Peninsula are there, even including a diversion to the war with America, leading all of the way to the final, climactic drama of the Battle of Waterloo!
+All of the big events of the Peninsula are there, even including a diversion to the war with America, then leading all of the way to the final, climactic drama of the Battle of Waterloo!

 Following years of research, Peter's aim has been to bring the truly amazing stories of the Napoleonic Wars to life in a way that is fun for the reader, tells a tale, but also contrives to bring to life the genuine history of this fascinating period.